CacheGuard-OS

 - apply

-rdn (relative DN (Distinguish Name)) of the object representing the
+rdn (Relative Distinguished Name) of the object representing the

-proxy.example.com Web proxy in the AD™ directory tree and the
+proxy.example.com Web proxy in the Microsoft® AD directory tree, and the

-authenticate kerberos web proxy command set the Web proxy hostname to
+authenticate kerberos web proxy command sets the Web proxy hostname to

 proxy.
-The Web proxy full name on the network would then be
+The Web proxy’s full name on the network would then be

-cn=proxy,cn=computers,dc=example,dc=com would represent its full DN in AD™.
+cn=proxy,cn=computers,dc=example,dc=com represents its full DN in Microsoft® AD.

-It is IMPORTANT to note that the first time the Kerberos authentication mode is activated (after the apply operation termination), it should be initialised in CacheGuard appliance.
-Note that during the initialisation process, if the the LDAP object representing the Web proxy in AD™ does not yet exist, an LDAP object representing that Web proxy is created in AD™.
-The initialisation process allows CacheGuard appliance to obtain a Kerberos ticket.
-To initialise the Kerberos authentication you can use the authenticate kerberos create administrator command.
-This command requires to interactively enter the password associated to the used administrator account.
-It's good to know that the entered password is not permanently saved and is removed after having obtained a Kerberos ticket.
-Please note that the used AD™ account should have administrator permissions (the administrator user for instance).
-The Kerberos initialisation is an asynchronous operation that is executed in background.
-The authenticate kerberos report allows you to display a report on the Kerberos initialisation operation.
+It is IMPORTANT to note that the first time Kerberos authentication mode is activated (after the apply operation completes), it must be initialised on the CacheGuard appliance.
+During the initialisation process, if the LDAP object representing the Web proxy in Microsoft® AD does not yet exist, a new LDAP object for that Web proxy is created in Microsoft® AD.
+The initialisation process allows the CacheGuard appliance to obtain a Kerberos ticket.
+To initialise Kerberos authentication, use the authenticate kerberos create administrator command.
+This command requires you to enter interactively the password associated with the used administrator account.
+The entered password is not permanently saved and is removed after obtaining the Kerberos ticket.
+Please note that the Microsoft® AD account used should have administrator permissions (for instance, the administrator user).
+The Kerberos initialisation is an asynchronous operation executed in the background.
+The authenticate kerberos report command allows you to display a report on the Kerberos initialisation process.